LaunchCodeEducation/linux/content/web-server/caddy/caddyfile/_index.md

 ## Caddyfile Configuration

-Caddy is predominately configured with a `Caddyfile`.

-To configure Caddy to server static files, or to reverse proxy to a running web application Caddy requires a configured `Caddyfile`.

-The Caddy config file should simply be named `Caddyfile` in the desired directory.
+Caddy can be configured in multiple ways.
+The preferred way is by creating and managing a configuration file named `Caddyfile`.

 ## View Default Config File

-The default config file that comes with the intial Caddy installation can be located at `/etc/caddy/Caddyfile`.
+The default `Caddyfile` file that comes with the initial Caddy installation can be located at `/etc/caddy/Caddyfile`.
 Take a look at the file with:

 ```bash
 cat /etc/caddy/Caddyfile